antonioacsj/hush/README.md

 ![alt text](https://github.com/antonioacsj/rash/blob/master/etc/Blocks.jpg?raw=true)

-### ⚠️ Register the hash with algorithm and block!
+### ⚠️ Register the hash with algorithm and blocksize! ⚠️

-The block size in verification process **NEEDS to be the same of generation** (of course!).
-So, this information is showed in the result.
+The blocksize in verification process **NEEDS to be the same of generation** (of course!).

+This information is showed in the result of generation process. **SAVE ALL DATA**.

 ## Supported Algorithms to hash Blocks